ktchu/Math-Puzzle-Web/puzzles/6ry5z6dEs2cuzsFYLzheWR-puzzle.md

 ---
 id: 6ry5z6dEs2cuzsFYLzheWR
-title: Simpler Inequalities - Quadratics FTW
+title: Simpler Inequalities - Polynomials FTW
 version: 2022-09-07T21:00:21
 tags: algebra, inequalities, polynomials, roots-of-polynomials
 ---

 --------------------------------------------------------------------------------------------

-## Simpler Inequalities - Quadratics FTW
+## Simpler Inequalities - Polynomials FTW

 Inequalities are great for estimating the size of quantities of interest … but only if they are simple enough.